wc1c/wc1c-main/readme.txt

 List of major changes from version to version.
 [Goto full list.](https://wc1c.info/changelogs)

 = 0.20.0 =
+* WP tested up to: 6.2
+* Up: ProductsCML to 0.12.0
+* Up: language files
+* Up: CML library
+* Improvement: promo for codes
+* Fix: more

 = 0.19.2 =
 * Up: ProductsCML to 0.11.2